...

 General damages compensate you for your physical and mental injuries.
 Special damages compensate you for financial losses associated with your injuries.

-We’ve taken figures from the Judicial College Guidelines (JCG), produced in April 2022, to create the potential compensation awards in the table above.
+We’ve taken figures from the Judicial College Guidelines (JCG) to create the table above (aside from the first entry).
 Indeed, personal injury solicitors use these guidelines to help when they value accident claims.
-But, solicitors will consider other information and evidence, so your child’s injury settlement may differ.
+But, solicitors will consider other information and evidence, so your child’s injury settlement may differ, and the top row figure isn’t from the JCG.

 Please feel free to call our compensation claims helpline.
 We will be happy to speak to you in-depth about your child’s injuries and advise you on how much you could claim on their behalf.